vkonagar/Multithreaded-FTP-Server/README.md

 # Multithreaded FTP server
-A tiny multithreaded FTP server, which is efficient, fast, scalable.
-It handles most of the major commands like LIST, RETR, PORT etc. It can handle only active mode.
-It is used to test a large number of client sessions through some middle box like NAT to the server and check for the performance.
+A light-weight multithreaded FTP server, supports standardized FTP protocol features such as LIST, RETR, PORT etc. Currently, the implementation only supports FTP Active mode.
+The server helps perform large-scale NAT stress testing.

 ### Setup and how to run
-* run make to compile the code.
+* 'make' to compile the code.
-* run ftp_server( executable ) file.
+* 'ftp_server' runs the server

 ### File serve directory
-* it only serves files on the directory named FTP_FILES on previous (..) to the current directory where the exe is run.
+* File serving directory 'FTP_FILES' must be created on previous (..) to the current directory.
-* Directory can be changed in the code.

-### Architecture details.
+### Misc details.
 * A new thread is spawned for each client.
 * ulimits of the server are raised.
 * ulimit -s 512 will decrease the stack size from the default ( 8MB ) to 512KB.
-* ulimit -n 100000 will increase the no of open file descriptors for a process from default(1024) to 1 Lakh.
+* ulimit -n 100000 will increase number of open file descriptors for a process from 1024 to 100,000.
-* ramdisk is also added at the FTP_FILES directory to optimise the file IO.
+* Added ramdisk for the FTP_FILES directory which optimises file IO.
-* Also tune the socket buffers to allow lot of space for the TCP buffers.
+* Increase socket buffers for TCP.
-* Monitoring thread monitors the number of threads currently live on the server, serving the clients.
+* Thread monitoring support is added.

 ### Links
 * [1]: http://www.cyberciti.biz/faq/linux-increase-the-maximum-number-of-open-files/